Harold

 Prime Ministers

 Two British Prime Ministers have been named Harold.
-Harold Macmillan served as Prime Minister from 1957 to 1963, while Harold Wilson held the office twice, from 1964 to 1970 and from 1974 to 1976.
+Harold Macmillan served as Prime Minister from 1957 to 1963, while Harold Wilson held the office twice, from 1964 to 1970 & from 1974 to 1976.

 Military Leaders